Hand holding a white Senior Off-Season pass.

 When making a reservation, provide your pass number, starting with the issue year, followed by the letter "O", and your unique 5-digit number.
 Leave the dash out when reserving online with no spaces.

 Need help planning your winter camping adventures?
-Visit our online winter schedule.
+Visit our online winter schedule

-General discount pass rules and expectations
+Discount pass rules and expectations

 If you are using a discount pass there are some basic rules you'll need to follow.